-The members are Messrs.
-Kline, McLarty and Morgan.
+The members of this Committee are Dr. Ann Hayes Die and Messrs.
+Henderson, McLarty and Morgan.

-During the past fiscal year, the Board met five times, the Audit Committee met two times, and the Compensation Committee met four times.
-The Nominating Committee was initially formed on May 24, 2000, and has had no meetings since that date.
-Action pursuant to unanimous written consent in lieu of a meeting was taken two times by the Board, five times by the Compensation Committee and forty times by the Executive Committee.
-All of the incumbent directors attended at least three-fourths of the aggregate number of meetings of the Board and of the committees on which they served during the past fiscal year except for Dr. Die and Mr. Pritzker.
+During the past fiscal year, the Board met four times, the Audit Committee met five times, and the Compensation Committee met two times.
+The Nominating Committee had no meetings during the past fiscal year.
+Action pursuant to unanimous written consent in lieu of a meeting was taken three times by the Board, two times by the Compensation Committee and thirteen times by the Executive Committee.
+All of the incumbent directors attended at least three-fourths of the aggregate number of meetings of the Board and of the committees on which they served during the past fiscal year except for Mr. McLarty.